 Personally, I enjoy going through haunted houses, but I don’t really get scared until the lights go off and they start introducing some physical fears!
 I know the chain saws aren’t real, but I crave a good dark maze, foggy room or a light rain or foam pit.
 I love the new sensory experiences that Haunted House developers are introducing, but I always send my kids in first to check it out for me!
 I hope you enjoy these as much as we enjoyed them!

 1. Creepy Hollow Haunted House, Rosharon is just scary, good fun!
 3 haunted houses, plus an escape room (which is open year round), and entertainment while you wait.
-Something a little different is that the spooks can and will lightly touch you, or possibly remove a hat, etc from you.
-Be prepared!
+In pre-covid days, the actors could and would lightly touch you or remove a hat, etc., but now that would just be too scary!
+No crossing that line.
+Opens October 2nd.

-3. Dark Hour Haunted House, Plano I love that this Haunted House has a theme, the Witch of Coven Manor, and all the shows are built around this storyline.
+3. Dark Hour Haunted House, Plano Dark Hour will not be open October 2020 due to Covid-19.
+I love that this Haunted House has a theme, the Witch of Coven Manor, and all the shows are built around this storyline.
 Time inside the attraction is about a half-hour, and has great scares and really good props and actors!
 They also have shows during the year, including Valentine’s Day, July, December and St. Patrick’s Day.

 6. Reindeer Manor, Red Oak Also a Haunted Complex, Reindeer Manor is a fun time, with live music, shows, 4 Haunted Houses and tons of fun!

-7. Screams Halloween Theme Park, Waxahachie The largest of all the Halloween Parks, Screams incorporates so much more than just 5 Haunted Houses, with live music and shows, games, rides and dark-arts vendors.
+7. Screams Halloween Theme Park, Waxahachie Screams Halloween Theme Park will not open for 2020 due to Covid.
+The largest of all the Halloween Parks, Screams incorporates so much more than just 5 Haunted Houses, with live music and shows, games, rides and dark-arts vendors.
 The actors roam the entire park, not just the houses!
 Suggested for children 16+ in 2019, but there will still be younger children everywhere!

-10. Terror Trail Haunted House, Canutillo I’m really into OUTDOOR haunted houses and trails, and love this one outside of El Paso!
+10. Terror Trail Haunted House, Canutillo Still waiting for 2020 announcement I’m really into OUTDOOR haunted houses and trails, and love this one outside of El Paso!
 Plus, you can take a VR 3D ride in a coffin to go 6 feet under!

 Keep Having Fun in the Texas Sun!